How Women Over 30 Can Address Their Health Proactively

 Since women begin to lose muscle mass at a steady pace after crossing 30, this problem can affect several areas of healthy living.
 For one, women are likely to get weaker and sustain bodily injury more frequently.
 The muscle loss also increases the risk of osteoporosis, which causes bones to become break and susceptible to easy breakage.
 All of this can be avoided by following a strength training routine.

 This helps women prevent loss of muscle and has the added benefit of building bone density.
 This is crucial to preventing osteoporosis.
 Moreover, as the body ages, metabolism also begins to slow down and maintaining a healthy weight can be difficult.
-Having a workout routine helps in this regard as well, as it increases the number of calories burned and allows women to meet weight goals in a healthy manner.
+Having a workout routine helps in this regard as well, as it increases the number of calories burned and allows women to meet weight goals healthily.

 Test for human papillomavirus (HPV) periodically

 Experts recommend that women over 30 get tested for HPV every few years.
-This is because the human body is able to easily fend off the virus during the earlier years in life.
+This is because the human body can easily fend off the virus during the earlier years in life.
 But, with age, this ability to fight off the virus without treatment decreases and the existence of high-risk HPV strains are closely linked with cervical cancer.
 To stay ahead of such complications, women should get regular pap smears done.
-This also helps with addressing menstrual health as gynaecologists are able to identify potential problems and recommend care plans more effectively.
+This also helps with addressing menstrual health as gynaecologists can identify potential problems and recommend care plans more effectively.

 Maintain annual appointments

-To stay healthy for longer, it is important for women to maintain regular appointments with key specialists.
+To stay healthy for longer, women need to maintain regular appointments with key specialists.
 Whether it is a general physician or a gynaecologist, going in for an appointment at least once a year is important to track bodily changes.
 Often, these check-ups reveal problem areas and can be crucial to preventive care.
 Moreover, a doctor is likely to recommend a range of health screenings to rule out possible issues including: